ngspipes/main/docs/ToolsRepository.md

                  "required": ["name","description","outputType", "argument_name","value"]
                 }
               }
+            "inputs": {              "type": "array",              "items": {                 "type": "object",                 "properties": {                   "name": { "type": "string" },                   "description": { "type": "string" },                   "inputType": { "type": "string",                         "enum": [ "directory_dependent", "file_dependent", "independent"]}},
+                    "value": { "type": "string" }                "required": [ "name", "description", "inputType", "argument_name", "value"]}}
             },
             "required": ["name","command","description","priority",
-                         "argumentsComposer", "arguments","outputs"]
+                         "argumentsComposer", "arguments","outputs", "inputs"]
           }
         },
        "required": ["name","author","version","description",
-                    "documentation","setup","requiredMemory","commands"]
+                    "documentation","setup", "tool type",
+                    "requiredMemory", "recomendedDiskSpace",
+                    "recommendedCpus, "commands"]
        }
     }
    ```
 As an example,  please see the tools descriptors that we have included in our tools' repository example, such as the [Velvet descriptor](https://github.com/ngspipes/tools/blob/master/Velvet/Descriptor.json) and the [Trimommatic descriptor](https://github.com/ngspipes/tools/blob/master/Trimmomatic/Descriptor.json) for [Velvet](https://www.ebi.ac.uk/~zerbino/velvet/) and [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) tools, respectively.
 In our repository support library, each tool descriptor must be defined in a file named as `Descriptor.json`.

-As defined on the previous JSON schema, a tool description must include its _name_, _author_, _version_, _description_, _documentation_, _setup_, _required memory_ and _commands_.
+As defined on the previous JSON schema, a tool description must include its _name_, _author_, _version_, _description_, _documentation_, _setup_, _toolType_, _required memory_ , _recommendedCpus_, _recommendedDiskSpace_ and _commands_.
 The _version_ property describes the version of the executable that is being considered by this descriptor.
 The _documentation_ property allows to add a collection of links that contains documentation about the tool.
 The _setup_ property contains all the __scripts__ that must be executed before executing any command within the tool.
 For instance, for executing the Trimmomatic command, it must be previously installed the Java Runtime Environment.
 Thus, in the Trimmomatic descriptor, we include the following setup:
 ```
  "setup" : [ "apt-get install -y default-jre" ]
 ```